bbc/childrens-games-genie/docs/coding-guidelines.md

 ### Doc Comments

 Doc comments should be added where they will be helpful to explain the API.
-Docs are generated using [ESDoc](https://esdoc.org/) and will appear in the `docs/api` folder.
+Docs are generated using [JSDoc](https://usejsdoc.org/) and will appear in the `docs/api` folder.

-#### ESDoc Example
+#### JSDoc Example

 ```JAVASCRIPT
 /**